adhocteam/Head-Start-TTADP/terraform/README.md

 1. Make changes and get feedback

     Make any needed changes to your local Terraform configuration files.
 Open a PR for those changes.
 In your PR include the output from `terraform plan` so reviewers can see what resources will be updated, created and destroyed.

-1. Merge and apply changes
+1. Merge and apply changes immediately

-    _Tip: Before you merge your PR ensure you have enough time to sit and work through any unexpected problems that could arise._
+    _Tip: Before you merge your PR ensure you have enough time to sit and work through any unexpected problems that could arise.
+Database changes can take upwards of ten minutes to apply._

-    Merge your PR into `main` and then **immediately afterwards** apply your changes.
+    Merge your PR into `main` and then **immediately** apply your changes.
 Always merge and apply in one sitting.

     ```bash
     terraform apply